FAQ's - Vertrouwensketen

 What do I need to do to release and collect a container via the Secure Chain?

 The actions you need to take for the Secure Chain depend on the role you play in the logistics chain.
-At www.secure-chain.eu, under the menu option ‘How to act’, you can read about the actions required on your part.
-By answering a few questions at https://www.portbase.com/en/secure-chain, you can immediately learn which Portbase service is relevant for you.
+At www.secure-chain.eu, under the menu option ‘How to act’, you can read about the actions required on your part. at https://www.portbase.com/en/secure-chain, you can find all information about the relevant Portbase service(s) for you.

 Participation